-Depression.
 Parental rejection and other forms of interpersonal rejection have consistently been found to be related to both clinical and non-clinical depression and to depressed affect within major ethnic groups in the United States, including African Americans, Asian Americans, European Americans, and Hispanic Americans.
-In addition, perceived rejection has been found to be linked with depression in many countries worldwide, including Australia, China (Chen, Rubin, & Li, 1995), Egypt, Germany (Richter, 1994), Hungary, Italy, Sweden, Turkey, and elsewhere.
-Very importantly, a number of longitudinal studies show that perceived parental rejection in childhood tends to precede the development of depressive symptoms in adolescence and adulthood (e.g., Chen, Rubin & Li, 1995; Ge, Best, Conger, & Simons, 1996; Ge, Lorenz, Conger, Elder, & Simons, 1994; Peterson, Sarigiani, & Kennedy, 1991).
+In addition, perceived rejection has been found to be linked with depression in many countries worldwide, including Australia, China (Chen,

+Rubin, & Li, 1995), Egypt, Germany (Richter, 1994), Hungary, Italy, Sweden, Turkey, and elsewhere.
+Very importantly, a number of longitudinal studies show that perceived parental rejection in childhood tends to precede the development of depressive symptoms in adolescence and adulthood (e.g., Chen, Rubin & Li, 1995; Ge et al., 1996; Ge et al., 1994; Peterson et al., 1991).

+Substance abuse

-Substance abuse.
-Support for the worldwide association between parental acceptance-rejection and substance abuse comes from studies conducted in many countries, including Australia (Rosenberg, 1971), Canada, England, the Netherlands, and Sweden.
+Support for the worldwide association between parental acceptance-rejection and substance abuse comes from studies conducted in many countries, including Australia (Rosenberg, 1971), Canada, England, the Netherlands, Pakistan, and Sweden.
 Some of these studies clearly suggest that parental rejection is causally connected with both drug abuse and alcohol abuse.
 Parental rejection has also been found to be connected with substance abuse in major American ethnic groups, including among African Americans, Asian Americans, and Hispanic Americans.
-Moreover, Rohner and Britner (2002) found a number of studies providing evidence about the relation between parental rejection and substance abuse among middle class and working class European Americans.
+Moreover, Rohner and Britner (2002) found a number of studies providing evidence about the relation between parental rejection and substance abuse among middle class and working-class European Americans.